You have never fit.

 “Yes, calmer.
 You’re calmer.”
 I change the subject and we go back to talking about the human draw to, versus the shunning of, theism.

-When he returns to the East Coast, he calls to ask me to mind how I influence my 18-year-old brother, that he doesn’t want my little brother adopting my priorities.
+When he returns to the East Coast, he calls to ask me to mind how I influence my 18-year-old brother.
+He doesn’t want my little brother adopting my priorities.
 He means my lack of priorities.
 The call happens when my brother and I are about to pack the car for an impromptu trip to San Francisco.
 My man is working out of town, so it seems like a good time for a road trip.

 I tell my father he doesn’t have to worry about the mind-boggling, independent 18-year-old who moved cross-country and lives and pays rent by himself.
 He washed dishes at a fancy restaurant since the age of sixteen and saved the money to move, then landed a part-time film crew job on his second day in Los Angeles.
 He wants to establish residency, then start college.
 He has a plan.
 My father can relax.

 In his apartment, my teenage brother ruminates on prototypes and patents for a gadget he’s thought up.
-In hers, his middle-age sister takes evening naps.
+In her apartment, his middle-age sister takes evening naps.

-It’s 8 p.m.
-I’ve had coffee and written a blog post.
+It’s 8 p.m.; I’ve had coffee and written a blog post.
 It’s finally getting dark.
 When will I unpack those moving boxes of mine?
-If I agree to the house with my man, I won’t have to.
+If I agree to the house with my man, I won’t have to unpack.
 Two moves in two months.
 This is unheard of for me.
 I hate moving like I hate going under a surgeon’s knife.
 They both cut me open.